 The second activity was called, “We’re all the same on the inside.”
 This was a simple exercise on how we can look different on the outside, yet be the same on the inside.
 I first showed the children a brown egg and then a white egg.
 I asked them to describe what they see.
 I then asked what they think each egg will look like on the inside.
 Almost all of them said the brown egg would be brown in the inside.
 I then cracked open both and the children were amazed to see that both eggs looked the same.
 After the activity we talked about how all of us look different but we think and feel the same things on the inside!
 It was an awesome activity!!
 The next day we discussed Rosa Parks and the bus boycotts, freedom marches, sit-ins, and the civil rights movement.
 We also listened to a song called “We Shall Overcome,” a powerful song about what Martin Luther King wanted for himself and others.
 After the song, we brainstormed some hardships or changes they have overcome or will have to in life.
 Our class also led a discussion on peace and what that meant to them.
 We then created a peace sign by using different craft items.
 I really love how the children came together and really tried hard understanding this topic!

 The third week we discussed the Arctic, and the animals you can find there.
 The first activity we did was read a book called This Place is Cold by Vicki Cobb.
 Together we had a discussion about where the Arctic is located, how plants survive in the frigid temperatures, who lives in the Arctic, and some of the animals you will find.
 The next activity we focused on was all about walruses.
 We read some fantastic books, then we created a walrus puppet.
 I love these activities because by coloring, gluing, and cutting the children gain fine motor skills, patience, and step by step instructions.
 Our class also had fun talking about polar bears and making polar bear badges.
 And lastly, we read a book called The Bravest Dog Ever The True Story of Balto by Natalie Standiford.
 We then talked about the importance of sled dogs and did a fun dog sled craft!
-We had such a fun January, we even started to look for standard poodles for sale arizona because we actually want to get one of them!!
+We had such a fun January, we even started to look for standard poodles for sale arizona because we actually want to get one of them and we also got them Ideal park solutions for dog waste station!!

 Academic Enrichment Group Time | Kindergarten